 Most PCs and laptops these days will equipped with the necessary hardware requirements to run a standard 3D printer.

-When it comes to 3D modelling, the most important specs is the clock speed (rather than number of cores) and the GPU or graphics card.
+When it comes to 3D modeling, the most important specs is the clock speed (rather than number of cores) and the GPU or graphics card.

 The graphics card is what renders the model on your screen in real-time as you are working on it.
 If you have a low-spec graphics card, you wouldn’t be able to handle hi-poly files in your Slicer application.